Portland General Electric Company

 Scan Results

 Daily timeframePart of the utilities sector, Portland General Electric Company (POR) is listed under Utilities - Regulated Electric.
-The company carries a $5.80B market cap, placing it firmly in the mid-cap category.
+The $6.07B market capitalization puts POR squarely in mid-cap range for its industry.
 It operates six thermal plants, four wind farms, and seven hydroelectric facilities.

 Market Cap